The Puzzle of Frequent and Large Issues of Debt and Equity

 More frequent, larger, and more recent debt and equity issues in the prior three years are followed by lower stock returns in the subsequent year.
 The intercept of the Fama-French 5-factor regression for a value-weighted portfolio of firms with at least three large issues is -0.63% per month (t-statistic =-4.31).
 Purging the factor returns of recent issuers increases the magnitude of the estimated underperformance following frequent equity issues.
-A value-weighted Fama-MacBeth regression that controls for several firm characteristics shows that firms with three debt issues underperform non-issuers by -0.62% per month, and firms with three equity issues underperform by -1.25%.
-Earnings announcement returns are lower following more frequent issues, especially equity issues.
-These patterns are consistent with successful market timing.
+A value-weighted Fama-MacBeth regression that controls for several firm characteristics shows that firms with three debt issues underperform non-issuers by 0.62% per month, and firms with three equity issues underperform by 1.25%.
+Earnings announcement returns are low following frequent issues, especially equity issues, suggesting that investor over-optimism about these issuers is subsequently reduced.

 Keywords: New issues puzzle, Seasoned Equity Offerings, Debt issues, Equity issues, Market Efficiency

 JEL Classification: G14, G32